CS STARS program broadens engagement for undergraduate women

 Peyyeti obtained an internship at NASA’s Kennedy Space Center in her junior year, where she combined her interests in aerospace and software, mentored by Jill Giles, a lead software engineer and project manager at NASA.
 Peyyeti was assigned a software project used in pre-launch testing for the Artemis mission.

 The program takes place during the academic year.
 CS and CS+X majors are eligible to apply.
 CS STARS members receive a stipend and commit to about ten hours per week.
-They conduct research with and are mentored by a Siebel School for Computing and Data Science faculty member for six to seven hours a week.
-They also engage in recruiting, mentoring, and cohort-building activities three to four hours a week.
+They conduct research with and are mentored by a Siebel School for Computing and Data Science faculty member for seven to ten hours a week.
+They also engage in recruiting, mentoring, and cohort-building activities two to three hours a week.
+CS STARS was originally funded by a grant from the Center for Inclusive Computing.

 CS STARS members demonstrate computer visualization with a headset and computer at the 2024 Trick of Research event.